johnnybionic/coffee-shop/README.md

 https://www.infoq.com/presentations/demo-java-javascript-mongodb

-Unfortunately the presentation is a couple fo years old, and the versions of some of the technologies have moved on (significant changes to Dropwizard, for example).
-There are also mulitple versions of this presentation around the web, all a little different - no doubt being updated for newer versions.
+Unfortunately the presentation is a couple of years old, and the versions of some of the technologies have moved on (significant changes to Dropwizard, for example).
+There are also multiple versions of this presentation around the web, all a little different - no doubt being updated for newer technologies.

 I don't know Dropwizard, so I followed the presentation and converted it to Spring Boot (which seems to have all the benefits given for Dropwizard).